 Indexing Errors

 Finally, you’ll want to check that Google is properly indexing all your pages.
-In this process, you’re going to be comparing two things: the first is your own sitemap and the second is the “index status” you’ll find in Webmaster Tools.
-You can find this under “Google Index” and “Index Status.”
+In this process, you’re going to be comparing two things: the first is your own sitemap and the second is the “index statuses” you’ll find in Webmaster Tool.
+You can find this under “Google Index” and “Index Statuses.”
 Under the Basic view, you’ll be able to see how many pages Google is currently indexing—if this number doesn’t match the number of pages on your sitemap, you have an indexing problem.
 Check to see that your sitemap is up to date, and that none of your pages are currently being blocked by robots.txt.
 If you have any recently added pages, remember it may take a few days before Google indexes those pages.

 Page errors can seriously slow down your SEO efforts, but they’re only temporary setbacks.
-Figure out where the problematic areas are, take corrective action, and it won’t be long before your rankings are back to normal.
+Figure out where the problematic areas are, take corrective action, and it won’t be long before your search rankings are back to normal.

 Other Resources

-Google has a variety of other resources available in GSC, including a Structured Data Testing Tool that can help you test your structured data, a Google Places integration which is extremely valuable for local businesses, and PageSpeed Insights, which can help you make all your pages load faster on all browsers and devices.
+Google has a variety of other resources available in GSC, including a Structured Data Testing Tool that can help you test your structured data, a Google Places integration which is extremely valuable for local businesses, and PageSpeed or site speed Insights, which can help you make all your pages load faster on all browsers and devices.
 Most of these are advanced features that may not be helpful for all users, but definitely feel free to explore them once you’ve mastered the basics.

 It will take some time before you’re formally acquainted with GSC, especially if you’re a newbie in SEO.
 But Google Search Console is a critical piece in determining your performance and is one of the first places we visit with new website audits.
 Google has gone to great lengths to make such a useful, massive tool available for webmasters around the world—you might as well take advantage of it.
 As you become more seasoned, you’ll learn more tips and tricks on how to make GSC work for you, but for now, focus on becoming familiar with the basic layout.